This page presents a lot of different components separately, but Intend isn't just another GTD task management system.

 |#||Seed the intentions input with a #) for each goal|

-In addition, if you hold ⇧ shift when submitting intentions, they'll be put as the next task(s), rather than at the bottom.
+If you hold ⇧ shift when submitting intentions, they'll be put as the next task(s), rather than at the bottom.

-And if you hold ctrl+ ⇧ shift when submitting intentions, they'll be put second from the top, underneath the current next task.
+If you hold ctrl+ ⇧ shift when submitting intentions, they'll be put second from the top, underneath the current next task.